First 2018 came for our warmth. Then it came for the Georgia Bulldogs. Today, it set its sights on review extensions.

-While there’s nothing today that can straight-up replace review extensions in your AdWords account, there are still plenty of ways to simultaneously enhance the effectiveness of your search ads and occupy more real estate on a search results page.
+While there’s nothing today that can straight-up replace review extensions in your Google Ads account (formerly known as Google AdWords), there are still plenty of ways to simultaneously enhance the effectiveness of your search ads and occupy more real estate on a search results page.

 Do they offer verifiable social proof?
 Nope.
 But these are still effective solutions to the gaping hole left where your review extensions used to be.

 Sitelink extensions are clickable links that appear beneath an ad’s description.
 They typically feature a headline of their own (depicted below) and can also accommodate short descriptions.